xicelord/mangadex-bulkuploader/README.md

 # Warning!
-The script currently has a bug which make the server reject all uploaded chapters.
+The script currently has a bug which makes the server reject all uploaded chapters.
 Do not use it.
 I'll make sure to fix it later.

 # Getting started: